As of January 2019, all children up to age 18 are entitled to dental care through their health plan as part of the healthcare services basket.

 Treatments Not Included in the Basket

-- There are certain treatments, including orthodontic procedures that are not included in the basket and do not appear on the listing (published by the Ministry of Health) of included dental services.
+- There are certain treatments, including straightening of teeth (orthodontic procedures) that are not included in the basket and do not appear on the listing (published by the Ministry of Health) of included dental services.

 Standards According to Ministry of Health Directives